votnakodil/igorcodes.de/README.md

 - English and Russian localization;
 - responsive layouts for mobile and desktop screens;
 - light and dark themes;
-- animated sections and project galleries;
-- downloadable résumé;
-- SEO metadata, sitemap, and Yandex Metrica analytics.
+- SEO metadata and sitemap.

 ## Stack